itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/01_Preflight/index.md

 <img src="../../assets/images/run_script.png" width="500"/>

 Then answer 'y' if the information is correct.

-Be patient, this build can take ~13-20 minutes to finish.
+Please be patient, this build can take ~13-20 minutes to finish.
 Do not interrupt the build, this will cause failures.

 Once the build has completed, it should return the command prompt.